 Without a doubt, being a traveller makes it harder.
 Since I celebrated my 30th birthday, I heard the question “When will you settle?” much more often.
 Like if settling was the only path.
 After many relationships mistakes and failures, trying to fit in what society expects you to do, I realised my path was actually to do what I love the most in life and that, eventually, I will meet the right buddy on my journey.

 My last week in Scotland before heading back to France, a good friend of mine visiting me declared, kind of joking, “You know what?
 I would be a perfect husband for you!”.
 I looked at him, puzzled for 2 seconds, and immediately replied: “Well, travel around the world, learn scuba diving and then maybe we can talk”.
 It made so much sense suddenly, my lifestyle cannot be for everyone, and… that’s ok!
-You know this quote that says “Life is what happens when you’re busy making plans”?
+Do you know this quote that says “Life is what happens when you’re busy making plans”?
 15 days later, it did.

 Lurking a life of underwater adventures all over the world?
 Welcome to my world but be ready to receive these 5 comments I hear more and more often as my scuba diving addiction goes “deeper”…